-This provision may also be called a material adverse effect or material adverse change clause.
+This provision may also be called a material adverse effect or material adverse change (MAC) clause.

 Hexion, 965 A.2d at 738.
 See generally Luxco, Inc. v.
 Jim Beam Brands, Co., 2016 WL 3136917 (N.D.
 Ill.
-6 June 2016) (reviewing case law and, applying New York law, finding that no material adverse event had taken place).
+6 Jun 2016) (reviewing case law and, applying New York law, finding that no material adverse event had taken place).
 For a rare example of where a court has found that a material adverse event has taken place, see Pan Am Corp. v.
 Delta Air Lines, Inc., 175 B.R.
 438, 492–93 (S.D.N.Y.
-1994) (permitting the airline Delta to withdraw an investment in its failing rival Pan Am in part on account of a triggered material adverse change clause).
+1994) (permitting the airline Delta to withdraw an investment in its failing rival Pan Am in part on account of a triggered MAC clause).
 See also Katz v.
 NVF Co., 473 N.Y.S.2d 786, 788 (App.
 Div.
-1984) (noting that the potential merger parties had agreed that the proposed acquirer was relieved from its obligation to make an offer for the proposed target ‘because of a material adverse change in [the target’s] business and financial condition’); Osram Sylvania Inc. v.
+1984) (noting that the potential merger parties had agreed that the proposed acquirer was relieved of its obligation to make an offer for the proposed target ‘because of a material adverse change in [the target’s] business and financial condition’); Osram Sylvania Inc. v.
 Townsend Ventures, LLC, 2013 WL 6199554 (Del.
 Ch.
-19 Nov 2013) (refusing to dismiss a post-closing claim by a buyer against sellers that a material adverse change had taken place before closing, giving rise to a claim for indemnification).
-In a recent ruling in the Delaware Court of Chancery, the Court found that a material adverse change clause was, in fact, properly invoked to terminate a merger agreement pre-closing.
+19 Nov 2013) (refusing to dismiss a post-closing claim by a buyer against sellers that a MAC had taken place before closing, giving rise to a claim for indemnification).
+In a 2018 ruling, the Delaware Court of Chancery found that a MAC clause was, in fact, properly invoked to terminate a merger agreement pre-closing.
 Akorn, Inc. v.
 Fresenius Kabi AG, 2018 WL 4719347 (Del.
 Ch.
 1 Oct 2018).
 The decision was subsequently affirmed by Delaware’s Supreme Court.

-Parties wishing to escape mergers as a result of the covid-19 pandemic have also attempted to leverage interim operating covenants prevalent in merger agreements by arguing that emergency financing obtained to ensure liquidity over the course of the pandemic violates those covenants and thus allow termination of the merger.
+Parties wishing to escape mergers as a result of the covid-19 pandemic have also attempted to leverage interim operating covenants prevalent in merger agreements by arguing that emergency financing obtained to ensure liquidity during the course of the pandemic violates those covenants and, thus, allows termination of the merger.

 See, e.g., S Nathan Park, ‘Recognition and Enforcement of Foreign Provisional Orders in the United States: Toward a Practical Solution’, 38 U. Pa.
 J. Int’l L. 999, 1001 (2017) (‘Although it is theoretically possible to obtain a provisional relief from a U.S. court to aid the main proceedings in a foreign country, such course of action is fraught with uncertainty and delay . . .’).
 Another option may be to seek injunctive relief from the courts at the domicile of the recalcitrant party rather than at the arbitral seat.
 The availability of such relief, and efficiency in obtaining it, may vary.